 The play featured award winning Zimbabwean actor Michael Kudakwashe, actress Priviledge Mutendera and the musical talents of Patrick Tembo, Brezhnev Guvheya and Rumbidzai Karize.
 It premiered at HIFA 2012 and was directed by Giles Ramsay, director of Developing Artists.
 The production then toured round the country visiting local community centres, theatres and schools.
 See below for press articles on the production.

-Developing Artists have launched a new project for 2013 and 2014 which is generously supported by the British Council.
-The project was officially launched in London in April 2013 at the St James Theatre, with the first production to be staged in Harare in May.
-For further information please see The Zimbabwe Project page.
+Developing Artists have launched a new project for 2014 - 2015.
+The project was officially launched in London in April 2013 at the St James Theatre, with the first production staged in Harare in May 2013.